 I have lived in Strathfield since 1990.

-And it has been home for my roofing business since the early 2000’s.
+And it has been home for my roofing business (The Roofing Professionals Westside) since the early 2000’s.

 Strathfield is located about 13 km west of the Sydney CBD and it is still considered as part of Sydney’s “Inner West”.
-Its central location makes it an ideal home for my roofers in the mornings before they travel out to their daily roof repair jobs.
+Its inner west location makes it an ideal home for my roofers in the mornings before they travel out to their daily roof repair jobs around Sydney.

 I run a home based business and I have a constant fight with my wife over the last two decades about roofing materials spoiling her house frontage.

 So, we are not a big company.
-I am just Jack The Roofer and I have a small team that I have trained up to do roof repairs very well.
+I am just Jack The Roofer (owner of the Roofing Professionals Westside) and I have a small team that I have trained up to do roof repairs very well.

 And I have kept it small for selfish reasons.
 I love the roof repair game and I want to keep my hands dirty.
 This is a luxury that a CEO of a big company will struggle to hang on to.
 That is why I don’t want to go there.